tetelie/Minecraft2Arduino/README.md

 ## Minecraft plugin
 Available Commands

-/m2a
+/m2a <br>
-Gives you the registeration item.
+- Gives you the registeration item.

 /m2a debug <br>
-Toggles debug mode.
+- Toggles debug mode.

 /m2a gui <br>
-Opens the block management GUI.
+- Opens the block management GUI.

 /m2a list <br>
-Displays all registered blocks.
+- Displays all registered blocks.

 /m2a remove <name> <br>
-Removes a block by its name.
+- Removes a block by its name.

 /m2a rename <old_name> <new_name> <br>
-Renames a block.
+- Renames a block.